naneko/Polyphony/README.md

 **Required**
 - `TOKEN` - Discord Bot Token
+- `HELPER_TOKEN` - A separate Discord Bot Token.
+This is necessary for Polyphony to function.
 - `GUILD_ID` - Guild ID of server Polyphony is being used in

 **Role System**